Victoriaheiheihei/syn-sem-multi_task_learning/README.md

 ## Data

-Though AMR and Constituency corpus are not public_avalible,the machine tranlation data WMT14 for EN2DE is avalible , you can also find corpus from the official page [WMT14](http://www.statmt.org/wmt14/translation-task.html)
+Though AMR and Constituency corpus are not public_avalible,the machine tranlation data WMT14 for EN2DE is avalible , you can also find corpus from the official page [WMT14](http://www.statmt.org/wmt14/translation-task.html).
+In the comparative experiment, we used the best performing model so far, you can get the model from [LAL-Parser](https://github.com/KhalilMrini/LAL-Parser)

 ## Model